dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 You can create your custom aggregate function.

+Cartesian product is a set of all possible combinations of all entries.

+Joins takes two relations and join condition.
+A relation is a bag of rows that all share a common relation data type definition – set of columns with specific type.

+Use `inner join` to keep rows that satisfy the join condition on left and right side of the join.

+Use `outer join` to keep all rows of the left relation in the join and link rows from right side of the join that satisfy the join condition.
+When there is no rows that satisfy the condition on the right side null value will be placed in column values instead of data.

+`full outer join` is a special case of an `outer join` where you want to keep all the rows in the dataset, whether they satisfy the join condition or not.

+Lateral joins introduce the capability for the join condition to be pushed down into the relation on the right, allowing for new semantics such as top-N queries, thanks to being able to use limit in a lateral subquery.
+(TODO understand it and write better note)

+> “People constantly try to apply their knowledge about algorithms to SQL statements, without knowing which algorithm the database actually uses.
+This causes a lot of problems, confusion and frustration.
+First, always focus on writing a clear statement to describe each column and row of the desired result.
+If needed, you can take care of performance afterwards.
+This however, requires some understanding of database internals.” – Markus Winard author of “SQL Performance explained”

 All quotes are excerpts from “The Art Of PostgreSQL” by Dimitri Fontaine.

 http://ergast.com/images/ergast_db.png